 This Condition 4.2 applies to Floating Rate Notes only.
 The applicable Final Terms contains provisions applicable to the determination of floating rate interest and must be read in conjunction with this Condition 4.2 for full information on the manner in which interest is calculated on Floating Rate Notes.
 In particular, the applicable Final Terms will identify any Specified Interest Payment Dates, any Specified Period, the Interest Commencement Date, the Business Day Convention, any Additional Business Centres, whether ISDA Determination or Screen Rate Determination applies to the calculation of interest, the party who will calculate the amount of interest due if it is not the Domiciliary Agent, the Margin, any maximum or minimum interest rates and the Day Count Fraction.
-Where ISDA Determination applies to the calculation of interest, the applicable Floating Rate Option, Designated Maturity and Reset Date.
-Where Screen Rate Determination applies to the calculation of interest, the applicable Floating Rate Option, Designated Maturity and Reset Date.
-Where Screen Rate Determination applies to the calculation of interest, the applicable Floating Rate Option, Designated Maturity and Reset Date.
+Where ISDA Determination applies to the calculation of interest, the applicable Final Terms will also specify the applicable Floating Rate Option, Designated Maturity and Reset Date.
 Where Screen Rate Determination applies to the calculation of interest, the applicable Final Terms will also specify the applicable Reference Rate, Interest Determination Date(s) and Relevant Screen Page.